Art & Science: Nature as your Muse

 - Gather pictures and/or maps of nearby shorelines (a river, lake, or ocean).

-- Share with your students that during the upcoming broadcast they will be exploring how scientists make art related to nature.
+- Share with your students that during the upcoming program they will be exploring how scientists make art related to nature.
 Specifically, they will be exploring art about shorelines.
 A shoreline is where water meets land.
 For example, land near a river, lake or ocean.

 - Ask your students to close their eyes and think about a nearby shoreline.
 For the purpose of this activity, it is not necessary for each student to think of the same shoreline.